Fruit is an important part of a healthy diet.

 Needless to say, there isn’t a lot of room to include fruit on a ketogenic diet.

-At the end of the day, fruits are very nutritious, but they don’t contain any nutrients that you can’t get from other foods, like vegetables.
+At the end of the day, fruits are very nutritious, but they don’t contain any essential nutrients that you can’t get from other foods, like vegetables.

 If you choose to follow a ketogenic diet and greatly restrict your carb intake, it’s fine to avoid fruits as long as you are getting those nutrients from other foods.